 This is definitely something I struggle with.
 I’m a big worrier and find I often need confirmation and encouragement from others when making decisions.

-Trusting yourself is an important part of self-love because through trusting your actions and choices you are recognizing your own worth, value, and authority.
+Trusting yourself is an important part of doing your self love activities because through trusting your actions and choices you are recognizing your own worth, value, and authority.

 Some people struggle to make decisions within a group because they wrongly associate assertiveness with bossiness.